Table of Contents

 The S6 neck is made with silver leaf maple.
 It features a rosewood fretboard, 21 frets, and a 25.5-inch scale length.
 The neck feels great and is very easy to play.
 It also has a nut width of 1.8 inches and a nice matte finish for comfortable playing.

 The headstock itself is tapered to provide a straight string pull.
 This minimizes any neck twist effects and insures that your guitar will be easy to tune and keep it that way!
 The neck on the S6 has been engineered to include 3 key ingredients: comfort, sound, and stability.

 The S6 comes with a Tusq nut, saddle, and bridge pins made by Graphtech.
 Tusq, according to Graphtec, will help create a better frequency response.
 The mid and upper harmonics will be way more lively as a result of using Tusq.

 And with how beautifully rich and balanced the guitar sounds, I tend to think this may hold true.
 The compensated saddle on the S6 is designed to keep the acoustic in tune at every fret of the fingerboard.
 We know guitarists will like this!

 It is actually quite impressive at the price point of this guitar.
-The tuning machine heads are of good quality and keep tune very well.
+The tuning machine heads are of good quality and keep tuning very well.

 The S6 does not come with any electronics.
-There are electronics in higher priced Seagull S6 versions and so if you have a few extra dollars to invest you will find them in another model.
+There are electronics in higher-priced Seagull S6 versions.
+If you have a few extra dollars to invest, you will find them in another model.